Dawn-LX/VidVRD-tracklets/README.md

+# Update
+We propose a new VidSGG framework: [Classification-Then-Grounding: Reformulating Video Scene Graphs as Temporal Bipartite Graphs](https://arxiv.org/abs/2112.04222), which is accepted by CVPR2022. code is released [here](https://github.com/Dawn-LX/VidSGG-BIG).

 # VidVRD-tracklets
 We won the 1st place of Video Relation Understanding (VRU) Grand Challenge in ACM Multimedia 2021.
 The corresponding technical report: [here](https://dl.acm.org/doi/10.1145/3474085.3479231) or [arXiv version](https://arxiv.org/abs/2108.08669).